univention/univention-corporate-server/doc/manual/user-management/password-settings-windows-clients.rst

    * - Minimum password age
-     - The period of time set for this must have at least expired since the last password change before a user can reset his password again.
+     - The period of time set for this must have at least expired since the last password change before a user can reset their password again.

    * - Maximum password age
-     - Once the saved period of time has elapsed, the password must be changed again by the user the next time he logs in.
+     - Once the saved period of time has elapsed, the password must be changed again by the user the next time they sign in.
 If the value is left blank, the password is infinitely valid.